jason-c-dev/claude-cli-rpi5-with-speech/README.md

 - Each sentence is converted to speech using AWS Polly and saved as a temporary MP3 file.
 - Audio files are queued for playback in the order they are created.

+### Speech-to-Text Processing

+- The application uses the Deepgram API for real-time speech recognition.
+- When STT is enabled, the application listens for voice input using the connected microphone.
+- Transcribed text is processed and sent to Claude AI for response.

 ### Error Handling

 - The application includes retry logic for API calls to handle temporary network issues.